robenkleene/design-references/after-effects/tutorials/after-effects-displaced-wave.md

 ## Tweaks

-1. Go to the `Displacement Map` composition, and make a second viewer (`View > New Viewer` / `⇧⌥⌘N`), set the first viewer to the `Main Wave Circle`, so we're viewing the two compositions side-by-side
+1. Make a second viewer (`View > New Viewer` / `⇧⌥⌘N`), set the first viewer to the `Displacement Map`, and the second viewer to `Main Wave Circle`, so we're viewing the two compositions side-by-side